 CK Hutchison warns of legal action if Maersk takes over Panama's Balboa, Cristobal terminals

+CK Hutchison has warned it may take legal action after Panama’s top court cancelled its port contracts, and Maersk signalled it could temporarily take over the two key Panama Canal terminals.

-Feb 12 : Hong Kong's CK Hutchison said on Thursday it has notified Panama of an investment-protection treaty dispute after A.P.
-Moller–Maersk signaled it is willing to temporarily take over management of the Balboa and Cristobal terminals.
+HONG KONG: Hong Kong's CK Hutchison said on Thursday (Feb 12) it has notified Panama of an investment-protection treaty dispute after AP Moller-Maersk signalled it is willing to temporarily take over management of the Balboa and Cristobal terminals.

 APM Terminals Panama, a Maersk subsidiary, said in late January it was willing to operate the Balboa and Cristobal terminals temporarily to prevent any impact on regional and global trade.